mlevatich/Abelon/notes/story/narrative.md

 Shanti: It was a peculiar outburst.
 I'm not sure there's much more to say.
 Not until we find him and ask him ourselves.
 Lester: There's plenty else I'd like to ask him about...

-Learn that Lester became a knight to surpass Abelon and take his place as captain.
-Only cares to follow Kath.

-## 2-4: Monastery approach
+## 2-4: Monastery sanctum ruins -> Monastery entrance -> Monastery approach

-TODO: ROUGH DRAFT

-- Outside the Monastery, Abelon and Kath combine what they learned with the others.
-Now they know what must be done.
-We know there's a Messenger, and we should find it and deal with it.
-But it's supposed to be in the caretaker's cave, which collapsed, find another entrance. (talk).
-- Finding a the other entrance to the cave, put more puzzle pieces together, proactive battle that is forced because we're going into the cave again (battle).
-- Prepare to make camp inside because anything could happen (roam).
-- When settling down, in a moment alone, Abelon confides in the demon (talk).

-For 2-4 we go back to having the player doing a decent amount of the talking for Abelon, but he pipes in every now and again.
-It is a little awkward when you both have control, but it seems that Abelon is beginning not to resent the player.
-He is confused about it.
-Culminates in him confiding in the demon and understanding that he needs to get it off his chest.
-The demon can agree, or not.

-By the time we reach battle 10 (reunite w/ elaine/shanti/lester) the caretaker helped abelon put the puzzle pieces together, and the other three have the last missing piece of info.
-We know what needs to be done.
-Before battle 10 discussion of what needs to be done and sharing of knowledge.
-Battle 10 is a proactive step, not an ambush.

-## 2-5: Dense forest

-TODO: ROUGH DRAFT
+- It's been a long day.
+After everyone shares what they've learned, it's time to make camp and discuss the next steps.

-- Before settling down, Abelon comes clean.
+- Before settling down, Abelon comes clean, at Kath's urging.
 Explains his possession, to much skepticism.
 Finally, the punchline: memory scene where king explains the murder plot to Abelon (talk).
 - Astonishment.
 Abelon would have killed them all the first night if he hadn't been possessed.
 Lester gets pissed, not going to make camp with Abelon, runs out into the forest (talk).
 - Go after Lester in the dark (roam).
 - Unintended monster battle in darkness, pissed off forest terrors and wolves, Elaine sticks up for Abelon in mid-battle cutaways (battle).
 - Lester and Abelon fight (talk).
+- Lester's big optional objective (see `notes/gameplay/inflection.md`).
+- Lester's inflection point (see `notes/gameplay/inflection.md`).

 We begin with a big reveal memory, after Abelon talks to the player alone and rejoins the others to settle down for camp.